CITIES-Dashboard/citiesdashboard.com/readme.md

     ]
   },

-  // Data set n:
+  // Dataset n:
   ...
 ]
 ```
 ### 2.3.1.
 JSON array level
-The JSON file contains an array of object literals, each correspond to a data set or project.
+The JSON file contains an array of object literals, each correspond to a dataset or project.

 ### 2.3.2.
-Data set level
+Dataset level

-Each data set contains several pairs of keys and values to describe the dataset.
+Each dataset contains several pairs of keys and values to describe the dataset.
 Below are the most common properties, with modifications and additions highlighted.

 *Properties with an asterisk \* are mandatory, omissions of which will result in an error*

-- **`"id"`\***: Unique identifier of this data set, also used as its endpoint URL for routing.
+- **`"id"`\***: Unique identifier of this dataset, also used as its endpoint URL for routing.
 For example: "food-waste" → https://citiesdashboard.com/project/food-waste
-- **`"title"`**: Title of the data set, to be displayed on the home and project pages.
+- **`"title"`\***: Title of the dataset, to be displayed on the home and project pages.
-- **`"sheetId"`\***: The *alphanumeric id* of the Google Sheets database for this data set: https://docs.google.com/spreadsheets/d/[sheetID]/edit#gid=[gid]
+- **`"sheetId"`\***: The *alphanumeric id* of the Google Sheets database for this dataset: https://docs.google.com/spreadsheets/d/[sheetID]/edit#gid=[gid]
-- **`"publishedSheetId"`**: The *alphanumeric id* of a *__published__* Google Sheets database, only used together with **`"chartType"`**: `"HeatMap"`.
+- **`"publishedSheetId"`**: The *alphanumeric id* of a *__published__* Google Sheets database, only used together with **`"chartType"`**: `"GoogleSheetEmbedVisualization"`.
-- **`"description"`**: The description of this data set, to be displayed on its project page.
+- **`"description"`**: The description of this dataset, to be displayed on its project page.
-- **`"owners"`**: An array of the names and/or URLs related to the data set's owner(s).
+- **`"owner"``\***: A string of the dataset's owner name
 - **`"ownerContact"`**: Email address of the owner.
-- **`"chartCounts"`**: Specifies the number of charts associated with the dataset.
-A value of 6, for example, indicates there are six charts derived from the data set.
-It is used for the Air Quality project, which has been shifted to [citiesair.com](https://citiesair.com/nyuadmap).
-- **`"embeddedWebsite"`**: URL of an external website embedded as an iframe within the dataset's presentation on the home page.
-This is not a standard chart but serves as an interactive element.
-For example, the NYUAD Air Quality project embeds a map from [citiesair.com](https://citiesair.com/nyuadmap).
+- **`"rawDataTables"`\***: Only used for the fetcher script from [datasets repo](https://github.com/CITIES-Dashboard/datasets) for version controlling and raw dataset downloading.
+It is not used for any visualization on CITIES Dashboard.
+It is an array of object(s) each containing at least a `"gid"` and an optional `"query"` for the raw dataset, using the [Google Visualization Query language](https://developers.google.com/chart/interactive/docs/querylanguage) to fetch the data.

+For projects which are not hosted on CITIES Dashboard but instead an external website (only [Air Quality](https://citiesair.com) project currently), these are the additional parameters:
-- **`"externalWebsite"`**: Direct link to an external dashboard or website related to the dataset.
-This provides users with an option to explore the dataset in a more comprehensive or interactive manner outside the cities-dashboard environment.
-For example, the NYUAD Air Quality project links to [citiesair.com](https://citiesair.com/dashboard/nyuad?source=cities-dashboard).
+- **`"externalWebsite"`\***: Direct link to the external website which hosts the project.
+For example, the Air Quality project links to [citiesair.com](https://citiesair.com/dashboard/nyuad?source=cities-dashboard).

-**Note**: `rawDataTables` is no longer displayed within the project.
-It is now solely used for the dataset fetcher script to define sample data tables for internal use.
+- **`"embeddedWebsite"`\***: URL of an external website embedded as an `<iframe>` to represent a visual reference for the externally hosted project on the homepage.
+- **`"chartCounts"`\***: This specifies the number of charts associated with the dataset so that it can be displayed on the tile on the homepage.

 #### Dataset Download Functionality